 SCS provides on-going program support, including staff assistance, marketing and promotional support, and information about new or revised requirements.
-Certified clients will receive information about the logo approval system and use of SCS trademarks for both on-product and off-product promotions.
+Certified clients will receive information about the logo use guidelines for both packaging and marketing purposes.

 Why is third-party certification important?